vyomasystems-lab/challenges-rajesh0therascal/level1_design1/README.md

 A total of 31 test cases are build.

-Each test cases simulates all possible inputs for a particular select channel i.e. 00,01,10 and 11
+Each test case simulates all possible inputs for a particular select channel i.e. 00,01,10 and 11

 ## Design Bug

-Based on the above test inputs and analysing the design, we see the following
+Based on the above test inputs and analysing the design, we see the following output in the terminal.

 ![Alt text](../assets/Level1Design1AllTests.png)